cflor510/Wordpress-/README.md

     First, the attacker would need to post a harmless comment so that the adminstrator could approve the comment.
     After the administrator approves a single comment from a user(the attacker in this case), the user will no longer need approval for any of the further comments.
     I had problems with this step because i wasn able to view posts at first.
-I kept getting a 404 error
+I kept getting a 404 error.
  ![404 request when attempting to view page](images/Screenshot77.png)
     I had to change the permalink settings from "Custom Structure" to "Default"
  ![Change to default Permalink settings](images/Screenshot78.png)